-According to a recent Gallup survey, 87% of employees are disengaged.
-No company can survive long term with 87% of their people disengaged.
+According to a Gallup survey, 77% of employees are disengaged.
+No company can survive long-term with 77% of their people disengaged.
 Reasons for disengagement vary as follows:

 Employees today want to feel valued, want to learn, grow and contribute to something meaningful.
 Here are some ways leaders can create better engagement.

-Give people the space to make decisions, take actions, and be a leader.
+Give people the space to make decisions, take action, and be a leader.
 When people feel they have this freedom in their lives, it gives them a sense of control and fulfilment.
-It will also translate into how they deal with your customer.
+It will also translate into how they deal with your customers.

 If a job can be done from home, offer the option to employees that prove they can handle it.
 This builds trust and often they will put in more work at home than they would in the office.

 6. Share the vision of where the company is headed

 This gives employees hope and a sense of future, which helps them feel secure.
 When they feel more secure, they feel more valued.